werf/werf/docs/pages/reference/deploy_process/deploy_into_kubernetes.md

   * In this case – `imagePullPolicy=Always`.
 * The `.Values.global.werf.is_branch=false` value means that a tag or a specific image commit is being deployed.
   * In this case, the image for an appropriate docker tag doesn't need to be updated through docker pull if it already exists.
-  * In this case, `imagePullPolicy` is not specified, which is consistent with the default value currently adopted in kubernetes: `imagePullPolicy=IfNotPresent`.
+  * In this case, `imagePullPolicy` is not specified, which is consistent with the default value currently adopted in Kubernetes: `imagePullPolicy=IfNotPresent`.

 > The images tagged by custom tag strategy (`--tag-custom`) processed like the images tagged by git branch tag strategy (`--tag-git-branch`)